Mycelium Robotics

 Perception Engineer Recruiter

-We specialise in finding perception engineers for robotics and autonomy companies.
-Computer vision, sensor fusion, scene understanding — the talent that makes robots see.
+We specialize in finding perception engineers for robotics and autonomy companies.
+Computer vision, sensor fusion, scene understanding: the talent that makes robots see.

 What a perception engineer does